Engee documentation

 • - fin efficiency factor in per cent, given as a function of the convective heat transfer coefficient.
 The fin efficiency factor is the ratio of the actual amount of heat dissipated by a fin to the amount of heat it would dissipate if its entire surface were at case temperature.
 This value depends on the geometry of the fin and its thermal conductivity.

-parameterization: rectangular parallel ribs
+Parameterization: rectangular parallel ribs

 ,